City Walks Through Italy: Your Guide to 20 Must-See Destinations

 If driving along the Autostrada del Sole in the region of Umbria, you can’t miss Orvieto sitting high on a rock cliff.

-The 14th-century Orvieto Cathedral is, without doubt, the highlight of a visit to this lovely town.
-Walking into the Piazza del Duomo and seeing the huge building with similarities to Siena Cathedral is startling.
+The 14th-century Orvieto Cathedral is undoubtedly the highlight of a visit to this lovely town.
+It is startling to walk into the Piazza del Duomo and see the huge building, similar to Siena Cathedral.

 The golden mosaic façade is so beautiful it will take your breath away.
 Inside the church, the polished marble floor is stunning.